mtl-brainhack-school-2019/Soraya-sleep-data-in-PD-patients/README.md

 ### Some questions to explore? ###
 If PD is linked with OSA (through autonimic dysfunction, weakened muscle, sleep fragmentation...); can there be a marker in the EMG activity of PD patients that predicts OSA severity???
- -> maybe can compute heart rate variability and use that as marker of "weakened autonomic dysfunction"
+-  maybe can compute heart rate variability and use that as marker of "weakened autonomic dysfunction"

     refs:
     https://www.ncbi.nlm.nih.gov/pmc/articles/PMC4083342/
     https://www.ncbi.nlm.nih.gov/pmc/articles/PMC5437978/
     https://link.springer.com/article/10.1007%2Fs11325-018-1729-0

+To calculate HR variability, need to compute diff freq bands of ECG:
+"Frequency bands were divided into very low frequency (0.003 to 0.04 Hz), low frequency (0.04 to 0.15 Hz), and high frequency (0.15 to 0.4 Hz) categories.
+The frequency domain parameters were VLF [%], LF [%], HF [%], LF/HF, LF [n.u.], HF [n.u.], VLF [abs], LF [abs], and HF [abs]." (https://www.ncbi.nlm.nih.gov/pmc/articles/PMC4890801/)